I have a secret to share with you.

 If I don’t walk, I notice the world drags me down.
 And that’s my cue to grab the dogs’ leads and poop bags—and saddle up for a long walk.

-Or return an overdue library book to the night drop slot—which is a 30-minute round trip from home on foot.
+Or return an overdue library book to the night drop slot, a 30-minute round trip from home on foot.

 After the walk, I’m not even bummed by the overdue fine.